Professor Lins; Associate Professors Jayne, Loeb, Pendergrass; Assistant Professors Domel-White, Machacek, Strayer.

 MATHEMATICS 130.
 (4) FINITE MATHEMATICAL MODELS.
 A course emphasizing the use of finite mathematics in modeling real-world phenomena.
 Specific topics are chosen from among the following: matrix algebra, graph theory, cryptography, Leontief inputoutput models, linear programming, probability, counting methods, game theory, and Markov chains.
 Prerequisite: none.

 MATHEMATICS 140.
-(4) CALCULUS FOR ECONOMICS.
-A study of differential and integral calculus and its applications.
-Topics include differentiation of elementary functions in one and several dimensions, integration of polynomials, and constrained and unconstrained optimization in one and several variables.
+(3) CALCULUS FOR ECONOMICS AND BUSINESS.
+A study of differential calculus and its applications.
+Topics include differentiation of elementary functions and applications including constrained and unconstrained optimization in one and several variables.
 Prerequisite: Economics 101 and satisfactory performance on a departmental assessment.
-Students who have any credit at Hampden-Sydney for the study of calculus may not take this course.
+Students who have any credit at Hampden–Sydney for the study of calculus may not take this course.
 Offered: each semester.

 MATHEMATICS 141.
 (4) CALCULUS I. Elementary functions, limits, derivatives, optimization, the definite integral, and the Fundamental Theorem of Calculus.
 Prerequisite: satisfactory performance on a departmental assessment.
 Offered: each semester.